|Fall Back This Weekend & Check Your Smoke Detectors|

-The Radnor Fire Company would like to remind you to check your smoke detector and carbon monoxide batteries as the clocks move up an hour on Sunday, March 12th.
+The Radnor Fire Company would like to remind you to check your smoke detector and carbon monoxide batteries as the clocks move back an hour on Sunday, November 5th.
 These safety devices save lives!

 A properly installed and maintained smoke alarm is the only thing in your home that can alert you and your family to a fire 24 hours a day, seven days a week.
 Whether you're awake or asleep, a working smoke alarm is constantly on alert, scanning the air for fire and smoke.